Last Updated on February 13, 2023.

 Additionally, you can control the placement of said tracks in a 90-degree stereo field.

-This means that you can have individual control over the stereo placement, modulation, tuning, and gain of each single track, giving you loads of possibilities over the sound of them.
+This means that you can have individual control over the stereo placement, modulation, tuning, and gain of each single track, giving you loads of possibilities over their sound.

 It can even work as a tremolo or chorus effect, depending on how much or how little modulation and tuning you apply.